vibing-ai/vibing-block-kit/CONTRIBUTING.md

 3. Set the base repository's sandbox branch as the base branch and your feature branch as the compare branch.
 4. Fill in the details of the pull request and submit it.

-# Final Steps
-Once your PR is submitted, it will be reviewed by our Team.
-Participate in the discussion and make any required changes.
-Once your PR is approved, it will be merged into the sandbox branch for further integration testing before it becomes part of the main project.

-Thank you for contributing to our project!
-Your efforts help us build and refine a product that meets the needs of our community.

 ## Quick Start

 ```bash